doughahn/doughahn.io/projects/writer/press-releases.md

 > ###### Our Permit

-> The TTB is exempting alcohol fuel plants and beverage distilled spirits plants rom the requirement to obtain additional permits or bonds to manufacture hand sanitizer or to supply ethanol for use in the manufacture of hand sanitizer to other TTB permittees who are authorized to receive such distilled spirits.
+> The TTB is exempting alcohol fuel plants and beverage distilled spirits plants from the requirement to obtain additional permits or bonds to manufacture hand sanitizer or to supply ethanol for use in the manufacture of hand sanitizer.
 TTB is authorizing this exemption under the authority of 26 U.S.C.
 5562.
 AFPs and beverage DSPs must continue to keep records of their operations, including any undertaken as authorized under this exemption.
-Distilleries should make sure to check with local municipalities regarding licensing, and state taxation.1
+Distilleries should make sure to check with local municipalities regarding licensing, and state taxation.

 > ###### Our Formula